diffblue/gitlab/doc/administration/pages/index.md

 ### Global settings

-Below is a table of all configuration settings known to Pages in Omnibus GitLab, and what they do.
+Below is a table of all configuration settings known to Pages in a Linux package installation, and what they do.
 These options can be adjusted in `/etc/gitlab/gitlab.rb`, and take effect after you [reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation).
 Most of these settings don't have to be configured manually unless you need more granular